cucapra/latte21/discussion.md

   - Are there any success areas?
   - Is C the right abstraction for HLS tools?

 - Discussion on the open-source LLVM front-end of Vitis HLS tool.

+- Future of FPGAs as accelerators vs. other technologies (e.g. GPUs).
+  - How is HLS helping to popularise FPGAs?
+What still needs work?
+What comes after HLS?
+  - How will technologies such as HBM2 affect FPGA performance/adoption?
+  - Will "harder" concepts such as multi-FPGA, FPGA networking, and near-memory gain traction?

+ - FPGA overlays and encapsulating hardware programmability for software developers.